-- Student staff members provide over 25% of non-faculty staffing at Puget Sound.
+- Student staff members provide almost 20% of non-faculty staffing at Puget Sound.
 Their important work and valued contributions are essential to institutional success.

 - Work-study jobs range from administrative, technical, service, and maintenance support to advising, supervising, management, and program coordination positions.